-Providing humidity control and solutions to mold prevention for universities, dorms, and student housing
+Providing moisture removal solutions to lower high humidity for universities, dorms, and student housing

 Download a PDF version of this Case Study by clicking HERE.